 - The development of a composting facilitiy in central Nottinghamshire to handle District and Borough Council collections of green waste.

 The contract is performance based and includes Key Performance Indicators (KPIs) to monitor Veolia's performance.
 Key contract targets include:

 - Reaching a recycling and composting level of at least 52 percent by 2020

 - Improving on the statutory Landfill Allowance Trading Scheme (LATS) targets for Nottinghamshire

 - Undertaking operations in a sustainable and environmentally friendly manner and minimising carbon emissions

-- Attaining minimum recycling and composting levels and improved customer satisfaction at the Household Waste Recycling Centres (HWRCs)
+- Attaining minimum recycling and composting levels and improved customer satisfaction at the recycling centres

 - Providing appropriate infrastructure for the Waste Collection Authorities (WCAs) with acceptable capacity and a minimum of delay to delivery vehicles.

 For further information on Veolia and the Nottinghamshire contract visit www.veoliaenvironmentalservices.co.uk/nottinghamshire.